 We have dedicated resources within our legal and compliance team and more generally throughout the company to identify risks and put in place processes and appropriate measures to assess, manage and minimise the risks of modern slavery within our supply chains.

-As noted above, our suppliers supply goods and services for our products and services as well as for our office/business needs.
-We recognise there are supplies involving potentially higher risk (for example, supplies of food and drink or cheap raw materials) and some services involving relatively high levels of contracted labour.
-We also recognise that there are potentially higher risks where the suppliers operate in high risk countries such as China, Vietnam, Tunisia and Ukraine.
+As noted above, our suppliers provide goods and services for our products and services as well as for our office/business needs.
+We recognise there are suppliers involving potentially higher risk and some services involving relatively high levels of contracted labour.

-Since the end of 2018, when contracting with suppliers, we ensure that the contracts either contain an obligation to comply with our Ethics policy or where they contain suppliers’ policies, such policies are at least comparable to our Ethics policy.
 Where there is non-compliance, we expect our suppliers to take and evidence remedial steps to ensure their compliance within a reasonable amount of time.
 Where they still fail to comply, are unable to remedy the non-compliance to our reasonable satisfaction or where there is material non-compliance, we reserve the right to terminate our relationship with them.
-For legacy agreements before the end of 2018, we have identified a small number of relevant suppliers with whom there is an ongoing relationship and are working on obtaining their agreement to comply with our Ethics policy.

-Designated member on behalf of EV Charged B.V. management board.
+Designated board member on behalf of EVBox B.V. management board.